You can take steps to prevent your symptoms of rosacea from flaring up.

 As strenuous exercise can trigger an outbreak of rosacea, a low-intensity exercise programme, such as walking or swimming, may be better than high-intensity activities, such as running or aerobics.

-You may also want to try some relaxation techniques, such as:
+You may also want to try relaxation techniques, such as:

 - deep breathing exercises

-See the Live Well section about Stress management for more information about coping with and reducing stress.
+Read about stress management for more information about coping with, and reducing stress.

 Food and drink